Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: User Study 2: Continuous Hand Pose Tracking

 \subsection{Study Procedure}

-\subsubsection{Study setup}
+\subsubsection{Study Setup}

-We recruited 12 participants on the university campus for this study.
+We first recruited 12 participants on the university campus for the main study and then recruited another 6 participants for the follow-up study on robustness to nearby surfaces and objects (Sec.~\ref{sec:surface-results}).
 The study setup is similar to that in the first study, except all data are collected with the ring worn on the middle finger.